tpoechtrager/sdos-test/README.md

 - `showfps 1` now uses a different internal logic: fps counting should be more precise and responsive, but the downside is that the refresh rate is now fixed to one second.
 Also, `showfpsrange 1` has no effect.
+- The original client draws one smoke "flake" for each drawn frame in the trail of grenades and rockets.
+This means that a higher fps degrades visibility.
+There is now a variable `smokefps [0-200]` (default 80) which controls how many flakes can be drawn, for each trail, per second.
+- `explosions 0|1`: you can disable the explosion ball for grenades and rockets.

 ## Bonus pro setting `multipoll -1|0|1`: low latency input. ##